-This paper outlines a Reagan policy toward the Soviet Union and the Communist bloc.
+This paper outlines a Reagan policy toward the Soviet Union and the communist bloc.
 It advances four central propositions:

-- -- Communism is inherently expansionist: its expansionism will subside only when the system either collapses or at least is thoroughly reformed. - -- The Stalinist model on which Soviet Communism, the linchpin of worldwide Communism, is based, confronts at present a profound crisis caused by a continuation of economic failures and difficulties created by overexpansion. - The successors of Brezhnev and his Stalinist associates are likely to split into "conservative" and "reformist" factions, the latter of which will press for moderate economic and political democratization. - -- It is in the interest of the United States to promote the reformist tendencies in the USSR by a double-pronged strategy:
+- -- Communism is inherently expansionist: its expansionism will subside only when the system either collapses or at least is thoroughly reformed. - the linchpin of worldwide communism, confronts at present a profound crisis caused by a continuation of economic failures and difficulties caused by overexpansion. - The succession of Brezhnev and his Stalinist associates are likely to split into "conservative" and "reformist" factions, the latter of which will press for moderate economic and political democratization. - -- It is in the interest of the United States to promote the reformist tendencies in the USSR by a double-pronged strategy: